bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

     <spring.version>4.4.4.RELEASE</spring.version>
 </properties>
 {% endhighlight %}
-After that use this variable in dependency version:
+After that, use this variable in the dependency version:
 {% highlight xml %}
 <version>${spring.version}</version>
 {% endhighlight %}
 ### Don't forget useful readme.md
-Describe how you can build and run application:
+Describe how you can build and run the application:
 {% highlight console %}
 mvn clean package -D maven.test.skip=true // without tests running
 //or
-mvn clean install -D spring.profiles.active=test // with defining Spring profile for test
+mvn clean install -D spring.profiles.active=test // with defining Spring profile for tests
 //or
-docker build -t your/application:1 && docker-compose up // build and up image if docker compose used
+docker build -t your/application:1 && docker-compose up // build and up the image if docker-compose is used
 {% endhighlight %}
 Define how you can build JavaDocs:
 {% highlight console %}